 I've Turned My Life Into Content and Lost Myself

-From the EMBERS & ASHES advice column: Wisdom for the Quietly Disillusioned
+From the Embers & Ashes advice column: Wisdom for the Quietly Disillusioned

 What remains of you when your inner life becomes content?
 Where is the line between sharing wisdom and commodifying your deepest experiences?
 What happens when the brand overtakes the human behind it?